pRoy24/MarketAgentOne/README.md

 # MarketAgentOne
 This is the source code for MarketAgentOne

-## MarketAgentOne is a proof-of-concept demo for a marketplace connecting marketing agents, chatbots etc. with merchants.
+## MarketAgentOne is a proof-of-concept WIP demo for a marketplace connecting marketing agents, chatbots etc. with merchants.

 ### How it works-